-In order to register for: You first need to pass: Second year courses Propaedeutical exam (P) or (provisional) positive BSA (+B) Test Theory (PSBE2-06) P or +B with Statistics IA (PSBE1-08) and/or Statistics IB (PSBE1-09) Statistics II (PSBE2-07); P or +B with Statistics IA (PSBE1-08) and Statistics IB (PSBE1-09), or one passed and at least a grade 5 on the other course.
-Statistics III (PSBE2-12) P or +B and Statistics IA (PSBE1-08) and Research Practicum (PSBE2-09) Statistics IB (PSBE1-09) and Statistics II (with a 5.0 or higher) (PSBE2-07) All third year courses Propaedeutical exam (P) Bachelor Internship (PSB3E-SI) Clinical Psychology (PSBE2-22), Psychology in the workplace (PSBE2-03), Social environment and

-behaviour (PSBE2-04), Theory of Science PSBE2-

-05), Communications and diagnostic skills (PS

-11), Career perspectives (PSBE2-13) and of of

-following two courses: Cognitive psychology

-(PSBE2-23) and Introduction to Clinical

-neuropsychology (PSBE2-24) (or the former

-combined course PSBE2-21)

-Bachelor's thesis (PSBE3-BT) Test theory (PSBE2-06) and

-Statistics II (PSBE2-07) and
+In order to register for: You first need to pass: Second year courses Propaedeutical exam (P) or (provisional) positive BSA (+B) Test Theory ( PSBE2-06 ) P or +B with Statistics IA (PSBE1-08) and/or Statistics IB (PSBE1-09) Statistics II ( PSBE2-07 ); P or +B with Statistics IA (PSBE1-08) and Statistics IB (PSBE1-09), or having passed either one, and the other is graded with minimally 5.
+The permission remains valid even after the course that was initially graded 5 is graded lower after the resit. ( Statistics III (PSBE2-12) P or +B with courses Statistics IA (PSBE1-08) and Research Practicum (PSBE2-09) Statiscs IB (PSBE1-09) passed, and having passed the practical requirement of Statistics II (PSBE2-07) All third year courses Propaedeutical exam (P) Independent Societal Internship (PSB3E-SI) Clinical Psychology (PSBE2-22), Psychology in the workplace (PSBE2-03), Social environment and behaviour (PSBE2-04), Theory of Science PSBE2- 05), Communications and diagnostic skills (PSBE2- 11), Career perspectives (PSBE2-13) and of the following two courses: Cognitive psychology (PSBE2-23) and Introduction to Clinical neuropsychology (PSBE2-24) (or the former combined course PSBE2-21) Bachelor's thesis (PSBE3-BT) Test theory (PSBE2-06) and Research methods (PSBE2-08) and Research practicum (PSBE2-09) and either Statistics II (PSBE2-07) or Statistics III (PSBE2-12)

-Research methods (PSBE2-08) and

-Research practicum (PSBE2-09)